ontop/ontop-website/tutorial/federation/denodo/README.md

 - Enlarge window with data
 - Right click features -> Flatten array 'features'
 - Save the result, which creates a new view f_stations

+Selection:
+- Right click f_stations -> New -> Selection
+- Select Output tab and specify what to keep in the output
+- Unfold properties and right-click each subfield and select 'Project field ...'

 ### 4. Configure Ontop-protege to use a Denodo datasource